On probabilistic identities and coset identities in pro-$p$ groups

-The following is not complicated, but we include a proof for completeness. \begin{lemma} Let $\Gamma$ be a connected graph such that $|V(\Gamma)|=|E(\Gamma)| = n \geq 2$ and suppose that $\Gamma$ has no pending vertices.
+\begin{lemma} Let $\Gamma$ be a connected graph such that $|V(\Gamma)|=|E(\Gamma)| = n \geq 2$ and suppose that $\Gamma$ has no pending vertices.
 Then $\Gamma$ is a circuit. \end{lemma} \begin{proof} We prove it by induction on $n$.
 The case $n=2$ is clear.
 Suppose now that $n>2$.
 It is a standard fact that $\Gamma$ has exactly one cycle.
 If we remove an edge $e$ in this cycle, then $T=\Gamma \smallsetminus \{e\}$ is a tree.
 In that case, $T$ has at least two pending vertices; let $v_1$ and $v_2$ be two of them.
 We conclude that $d_{1-i}(e) = v_1$ and $d_i(e) = v_2$ for some $i \in \{0,1\}$, otherwise it would contradict the fact that $\Gamma$ has no pending vertices.
 It follows that the valency of both $v_1$ and $v_2$ are equal to 2.
 If we collapse the edge $e$ to $v_2$, we obtain a circuit by induction.
 Upon reinserting $e$, we conclude that $\Gamma$ is a circuit. \end{proof}